bellard/mquickjs/README.md

 `JS_LoadBytecode()` and run as normal script with `JS_Run()` (see `mqjs.c`).

-As with QuickJS, no backward compatibility is garanteed at the bytecode level.
+As with QuickJS, no backward compatibility is guaranteed at the bytecode level.
 Moreover, the bytecode is not verified before being executed.
 Only run JavaScript bytecode from trusted sources.